 People spend more time on video hosting sites like YouTube and Instagram.
 If your video has a caption, more people will likely finish watching it.

 If this is the case, you should know how to create engaging, entertaining, and accessible videos.
 It should also be accessible to people who have sensory impairments.
 Videos take a longer time to produce compared to other web content.
+For this reason, to increase engagement on social media platforms, you can use this easy-to-use instagram story maker tool.

 Here is a guide to accessible videos created by the Audext team.